Code-Institute-Submissions/wedding_site/README.md

 Create and activate a local virtual environment and pip install -r requirements.txt

 ### Local Server
-Run your app using the following commands in command line:
+Run your app using the following command in command line:

 $ python manage.py runserver